-Appropriate studies have not been performed on the relationship of age to the effects of buprenorphine implant in the pediatric population.
-Safety and efficacy have not been established in children younger than 16 years of age.
+Appropriate studies have not been performed on the relationship of age to the effects of buprenorphine implant in children younger than 16 years of age.
+Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of buprenorphine implant in the elderly.
 However, elderly patients are more likely to have age-related kidney, liver, or heart problems, which may require caution and an adjustment in the dose for patients receiving buprenorphine implant.